Chapter 5: Meu

 I know this flower, Meu confirmed.
 There is much of it around my home where others cannot reach.
-In the valleys and among the gentle slopes, there are others that hate it and rip it from the earth where ever they find it.
+But where the slopes are gentle, there are others that hate this flower and rip it from the earth wherever they find it.
 They are foul and twisted beasts and prefer their own noxious vegetables.
-She showed Krumpus her encounters with this type of beast.
+She remembered her occasional encounters with this type of beast, which were always unpleasant.

 Bugbear, Krumpus spat on the ground.
-I have encountered their traps lately.
+Indeed, I have encountered their traps.

-There is a plague in Melmorahn and the flower cures it.
+There is a plague in Melmorahn and the flower cures it, Krumpus answered.
 It does not grow so far north.
-Now, I think it is because there are bugbear around Melmorahn, Krumpus shrugged.
+Now, I think it is because there are bugbear around Melmorahn.

 I know Melmorahn, Meu said.
 I am sad to hear her people suffer.
 Still, I cannot imagine these bugbear have ripped all the foxbane from these mountains.
 You should find some soon enough.